andis-spr/fzf-bookmarks/README.md

 - Find and select multiple bookmarks for opening in the web browser.
 - Manage bookmarks list via your favorite text editor & version control.
 - Portable and launches very quickly.
-- Runs from macOS, *BSD, Linux, HaikuOS etc. & Windows command-line interfaces.
+- Runs from *nix and Windows command-line interfaces.

 ## Incentive